LutherCS/ias-class-pub/src/projects/authorization/description.md

 Using Let's Encrypt is optional but highly recommended.

+## Deliverables

+Push code, the certificate, and a gif of the login process to GitHub.
+I used peek on Ubuntu to record my gif.

 ## References

 * [How To Create a Self-Signed SSL Cert for Apache in Ubuntu 18.04 | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-18-04)